Charles Wasicek: Football player

-Later years
+Later life

 In 1937, Wasicek retired from playing football and became a teacher.
 In November 1937, he married Faith Clifford, while working as a history teacher and football coach at the high school in Caledonia, New York.
 Wasicek remained at Caledonia from 1937-1939.
 In 1939, Wasickek accepted a position as a teacher and football and track coach at the high school in Hornell, New York, where he remained until 1942.
 In four years coaching at Hornell, Wasicek's football teams lost only five games and either won or tied for the county championship three times.

 In 1942, Wasicek enlisted in the U.S. Navy and was commissioned as a lieutenant.
 During World War II, Wasicek served as a battery officer and helped train gun crews in Norfolk, Virginia.
 After being discharged from the military in 1945, Wasicek operated a grocery store founded by his father in Belle Vernon.
 Wasicek also worked in the homebuilding business during the 1950s before returning to the teaching profession, teaching geography at Belle Vernon Area High School from 1957-1973.

 Wasicek died at the E.J.
 Meyer Hospital in Buffalo, New York, after suffering a heart attack at age 68.
 He was survived by his wife, Faith Vivian Clifford Wasicek, and two children, Dr. Charles A. Wasicek, Jr., and Justina Wasicek.